In this article, we will look at the ultimate 20 minute fat burning workout for women that can be done at home.

 Fat Burning Workout For Women Overview

 A combination of diet and exercise is the fastest way to lose weight and improve your physique.
-And, by choosing the right fat burning workout routines, you will speed up the process.

-The following 20 minute fat burning workout for women contains 7 of the most efficient exercises for muscle toning and fat reduction.
-Do them daily a minimum of four or five times a week, and you will lose your excess weight and get into great shape fast.
+Do them a minimum of four or five times a week, and you will lose your excess weight and get into great shape fast.

-For the best results, you will need two sets of light weights and a stability ball.
-If you are new to exercising, start with a set of 2lb and a set of 3lb to 4lb weights.
 If these are too challenging or not challenging enough, adjust them accordingly.
 A yoga mat is optional, but it will make for more comfortable workouts.

-Perform the moves at a slow and steady pace in circuit fashion.
-Do as many of each exercise as you can in 1 minute before moving onto the next, resting for 30 seconds after each.
-When you get through all of the exercises, do a second set.
+Do as many of each exercise as you can in 1 minute before moving on to the next.
+Rest for 30 seconds between exercises.
+When you get through all of them, do a second set.

-Do some warm-up stretches before the workout and some cool down stretches afterward.
+Do some warm-up stretches before the workout and some cool-down stretches afterward.

 The Exercises

-Squat Presses
+Squat Presses –

 Squat Presses work the shoulders, triceps, quads, glutes, and hamstrings.

-Step 1: Holding one of your heavier dumbbells in each hand in an overhand grip, your elbows close to your sides, your feet about shoulder-width apart.
+Step 1) Holding one of your heavier dumbbells in each hand in an overhand grip, your elbows close to your sides, your feet about shoulder-width apart.

-Step 2: Bend your lower arms at the elbow lifting the dumbbells up to approximately chin level on either side of your face, your palms facing forwards.
+Step 2) Bend your lower arms at the elbow lifting the dumbbells up to approximately chin level on either side of your face, your palms facing forwards.

-Step 3: Lower yourself into a squat until your thighs are parallel to the floor, keeping your chest facing forwards.
+Step 3) Lower yourself into a squat until your thighs are parallel to the floor, keeping your chest facing forwards.

 Repeat for 60 seconds, then take a 30-second break.

-Stability Ball Hamstring Curls
+Stability Ball Hamstring Curls –

 Stability Ball Hamstring Curls target the buttocks and hamstrings.

-Step 1: Lie on your back on the floor with your heels and calves resting on top of the ball.
+Step 1) Lie on your back on the floor with your heels and calves resting on top of the ball.

-Step 2: Engaging your core muscles, raise your hips upwards before drawing the ball slowly in towards your buttocks.
+Step 2) Engaging your core muscles, raise your hips upwards before drawing the ball slowly in towards your buttocks.

-Step 3: Slowly push the ball back out to your starting position.
+Step 3) Slowly push the ball back out to your starting position.

 Repeat for 60 seconds, then take a 30-second break.

 The higher you lift your hips, the more challenging the workout will be.
-To further increase the challenge, keep one leg raised in the air throughout.

-Stability Ball Planks
+Stability Ball Planks –

 Stability Ball Planks target the abs, the lower back, and the glutes.

-Step 1: Place a stability ball on the floor in front of you.
+Step 1) Place a stability ball on the floor in front of you.

-Step 2: Resting your forearms on the ball, position your legs straight out behind you, approximately hip-width apart.
+Step 2) Resting your forearms on the ball, position your legs straight out behind you, approximately hip-width apart.

 Repeat for 60 seconds, then take a 30-second break.